sairamesh2432/NasdaqProject/README.md

 ## Motivation
 I started this project after finding out that there were no low-cost (below 0.1% expense ratio) index funds that tracked the Nasdaq 100 index.
 Luckily, it's possible to craft your own index fund with the power of fractional shares, so I started this project to help me automate that process.

 The dollar values apportioned to each stock are based on an average between **equal-weighting** and **cap-weighting** methodologies.
-Under an equal-weighting system, each stock in the index would receive an equal amount of shares, while under a cap-weighted system, larger companies recieve higher weight.
+Under an equal-weighting system, each stock in the index would receive an equal amount of shares, while under a cap-weighted system, larger companies receive higher weight.

 Both systems have their own set of advantages and disadvantages, so I decided to attempt a middle ground and average the two.